amirmazmi/config/python/basic_python.md

 Python has no JSON/YAML data type, in most cases it will be converted to a dictionary (or list of dictionaries).

 <br>

 ### 3.6 Object oriented
 In most cases, python packages are object oriented.
+This is a programming paradigm called object-oriented programming.

 Example: `df = pd.DataFrame()` means the object is a pandas class object.